The Travel Scam

 This scam involves you being given a phone number by someone who has befriended you, a scammer.
 They will claim the phone number is theirs and will ask if you would like to talk to them in person.
 If you agree to talk to them personally, they will ask you to ring the phone number they have given you.
-All you will gain out of the situation, is a large phone bill.
+All you will gain out of the situation is a large phone bill.

 The Postal Scam

-This scam has been around for quite a while now and comes in a several different varieties; although they all have the same purpose of obtaining your money.
+This scam has been around for quite a while now and comes in several different varieties; although they all have the same purpose of obtaining your money.
 The most common postal scam is the Nigerian 419 scam, also known as Advanced Free Fraud or AFF.
-Again it involves you being befriended by someone on a dating website who claim to live in the UK but work abroad.
+Again it involves you being befriended by someone on a dating website who claims to live in Ireland but work abroad.
 They might claim to work in countries such as Nigeria, Ghana, Ivory Coast and other countries in western Africa.
 They will ask you to send them some money, giving you a plausible reason why they need it, making out that you are the only person who can help.
 Taking advantage of your good nature, they will make you feel that you would be saving the day if you send money.
 This is the point where many innocent people have become a victim to this scam, and have sent money.
 Once money has been sent, you will usually never hear from the scammer again, or there is a chance you will be asked for more money.

 Who are scammers?

-A scammer can be an individual person, or even a group of people who are not legitimate members of the online dating website you are using.
+A scammer can be an individual person or even a group of people who are not legitimate members of the online dating website you are using.
 Once they have created a false profile, often similar to your perfect match, they will befriend you and tell you things to make you like and trust them.
 Once you are in contact with them, they will wait until it appears you have let your guard down, and that is when they introduce their scam to you.
 Having said that, some scammers start their scam right from the very first message, without befriending you first, in the hope that at least one person will believe them.
-Some people see right through the scam and end all communication, but some people unfortunately believe them and become a victim without realising.
+Some people see right through the scam and end all communication, but some people, unfortunately, believe them and become a victim without realising.
 Their aim is to obtain money from you, and will usually tell you anything to try and make that happen.

 Signs of being in contact with a scammer